 Earth

-Etymology map of "Earth" the planet and the substance
+Etymology map of "Earth" the planet and the substance in several languages

 Our planet 🌐

 The (planet) Earth often takes its name from the word “earth”.
 That is true for most languages.
 But not all.
 Brown-colored languages form a peculiar group where Earth and earth are quite different.
-For example Turkic languages, Armenian, Chechen, Hebrew, Abkhaz, Albanian and Irish.
+For example Turkic languages, Armenian, Chechen, Hebrew, Abkhaz, Albanian, and Irish.

 Mercury